openvinotoolkit/open_model_zoo/models/intel/machine-translation-nar-de-en-0002/README.md

 ## Use Case and High-Level Description

 This is a Deutsch-English machine translation model based on non-autoregressive Transformer topology.
+The model is [trained](https://github.com/openvinotoolkit/training_extensions/tree/089de2f24667329a58e8560ed4e01ef203e99def/misc/pytorch_toolkit/machine_translation) on internal dataset.

 Tokenization occurs using the SentencePieceBPETokenizer (see the demo code for implementation details) and the enclosed tokenizer_src and tokenizer_tgt folders.